Readify/madskillz/Consulting.md

 - I am developing strong presentation skills, learning to effectively tailor my content and conversation to many audiences.
 - I am exhibiting the soft skills needed to lead teams and have a track record of building growth and maturity into the people I work with.
 - I am comfortable with helping customers understand how to organise requirements to support scaling to multiple teams, and helping them balance the "iron triangle" constraints of time, cost, scope and quality.
+- I am an exemplary communicator.
+I am known for my ability to communicate effectively across all media, and have a proven record of writing well-structured, effective and persuasive text.
+People come to me for coaching and advice on their writing.

 #### I am a servant leader for my team.
 - I am prioritising the needs of my team members above my own, knowing that their success is our success.